Our cooking expert loves this double-oven design that enables you to cook and bake a massive amount at once.

 Convection: The convection oven that comes with a dual fuel range is an excellent feature for bakers.
 It has a fan that circulates air around the food to ensure quick, precise, and even heating.
-If you’re a frequent baker of cookies and cakes, a convention function is a must.
+If you’re a frequent baker of cookies and cakes, a convection function is a must.

 Number: For most home cooks a standard four-burner stovetop should suffice.
 However, some double-oven dual fuel ranges have as many as six.
 Some models have five burners with a central oval for larger cookware.